f-hluchnik/pensieve/README.md

 # Pensieve

-The idea of the Pensieve comes from an object owned by Dumbledore in the Harry Potter books.
-This object, called a pensieve, was used to store memories.
+The inspiration for Pensieve comes from the magical object owned by Dumbledore in Harry Potter—a basin used to store and revisit memories.
+While traditional note-taking apps allow thoughts to be saved, I always felt the need for occasional reminders.
-Thoughts can be stored in, for example, an ordinary note-taking application.
-But I've always thought I'd need to be reminded of them occasionally.
-That's how the idea for this project came about.
-Using Slack seemed to be the most feasible way to go, as it is very easy to integrate a bot into Slack.

-# Usage

-As for now, the project doesn't do much.
-It just reads the last message from the "thoughts" channel and sends it in the "reminders" channel.
-In the future, there will be a database for storing your thoughts and some logic which will remind you of random thoughts at random times.

-1. Clone this project.
-2. Create a one person Slack team.
-3. In this team, add two channels - thoughts and reminders.
-4. Create an Slack app and install it in this team.
-5. Create a `.env` file in the working directory.
-6. Add following variables:
-  - SLACK_BOT_TOKEN, which is your personal Slack app token
-  - THOUGHTS_CHANNEL_ID, which is your thoughts channel id
-  - REMINDERS_CHANNEL_ID, which is your reminders channel id
-7. Run this script as `python main.py`.
+That's where this project began.
+Slack provided the perfect platform, offering seamless bot integration to make revisiting important thoughts effortless.

+## Setup

+The detailed description of how to set up and use this project is available on the [Medium](https://medium.com/@f-hluchnik/building-your-own-pensieve-with-slack-dropbox-mongodb-and-python-874adbd41e5d) platform.